SC139625/Exploring-Multimodal-Learning-in-Classifiers-for-Healthcare-Applications/README.md

 This collection of 3 Jupyter notebooks demonstrates the development of a deep learning model that integrates both image and textual data to diagnose pneumonia along with the two Uni-modal models that it is composed of.
 It leverages PyTorch, PyTorch Lightning, and the Hugging Face Transformers library to train a model using both chest X-ray images and associated clinical text.

 ## Abstract:
-The efficient integration of multimodal data is a cornerstone of robust deep learning applications, particularly in healthcare, where diverse patient information can significantly im- pact diagnostic accuracy.
+The efficient integration of multimodal data is a cornerstone of robust deep learning applications, particularly in healthcare, where diverse patient information can significantly impact diagnostic accuracy.
 The primary objective of this project is to develop a multi-modal model that can integrate MIMIC IV CXR imaging data with corresponding radiology notes to distinguish between ’pneumonia’ and ’not pneumonia’ cases.
 These non-pneumonia cases are the absence of any abnormal pulmonary diseases classified by the ChexPert model.
 A